 TRANSFER (STATUTORY) – Any instrument established by state law to transfer a fee simple, equitable, or other interest in real property.
 Generally used for informal probate.

-By Affidavit – A probate instrument used for transferring small estates, both personal and also real property when the value of the real property interest is $20,000 or less as per s.
+By Affidavit – A probate instrument used for transferring small estates, both personal and also real property when the value of the real property interest is $50,000 or less as per s.
 867.03.
-The form PR-1831 is available online.
+The Transfer by Affidavit form/instructions are available online at: https://www.wrdaonline.org/forms

 TRUST - A legal entity created by a grantor for the benefit of designated beneficiaries under the laws of the state and the valid trust instruments.